Moving Picture Company

-The Moving Picture Company (MPC) is a British multinational company providing visual effects, CGI, animation, motion design and other services for the film, TV, brand experience and advertising industries.
+The Moving Picture Company (MPC) is a multinational company that provides visual effects, CGI, animation, motion design and other services for the film, TV, brand experience and advertising industries.

-Their artists have produced Academy Award Winning work for films including 1917, The Jungle Book and The Life of Pi.
+Their artists have produced Academy Award-winning work for films including 1917, The Jungle Book and Life of Pi.

-MPC is part of Technicolor Creative Studios.
-It is headquartered in London with facilities located in Los Angeles, New York City, Montreal, Amsterdam, Bangalore, Paris, Berlin and Shanghai.
+It was headquartered in London with facilities located in Los Angeles, New York City, Toronto, Montreal, Amsterdam, Paris, Berlin and Shanghai.
+It is now headquartered in Paris following Technicolor's bankruptcy.

+As of February 2025, news reports have stated that MPC's parent company had appointed administrators.
+It was unclear what the consequences of this will be for MPC.
+Technicolor Group had later shut down its operations, including MPC, as the result of “experiencing difficulties” due to “post-Covid recovery, a costly and complex separation from the previous group followed by the writers’ strike”.

+In March 2025, TransPerfect acquired the French assets of MPC.
+This sale also included their Belgian studio but not their UK or Australian operations.

 History

 Founding

-MPC was established by Mike Luckwell in 1970, starting as a production company producing TV commercials and in 1974 the studio began delving into video, acquiring broadcast standard video recorders and TV cameras.
+MPC was established by Mike Luckwell in 1970, starting as a production company producing TV commercials and in 1978 the studio began delving into video, acquiring broadcast standard video recorders and TV cameras.
 MPC continued to grow; moving into video post-production and by 1983 was known for post-production and visual effects for the advertising and feature film industries.

 Luckwell sold MPC to Carlton Communications in 1983 and in doing so; he became Carlton's managing director and largest individual shareholder.
-During Carlton's 2004 merger with Granada to create ITV London, they sold MPC to French group Thomson SA for £52.7 million.
+During Carlton's 2004 merger with Granada to create ITV plc, they sold MPC to French group Thomson SA for £52.7 million.
 Following the acquisition, Thomson, now known as Technicolor SA, aimed to make MPC grow by acquiring more film work.
-By the end of the decade, MPC has become one of the leading visual effects companies.
+By the end of the decade, MPC had become one of the leading visual effects companies.